Updated Mar 16, 2019: Added Regex Filtering section.

 At the bottom you’ll see a feed for our GTmetrix Twitter account for news and updates – pretty standard really.

-You’ll also see your GTmetrix Usage, with amount of monitored/save URLs and API credits left.
+You’ll also see your GTmetrix Usage, with amount of Monitored URLs and API Credits left.

-Of course, you can upgrade to PRO if you’ve reached the limits of your Basic account and need more.
+Of course, you can upgrade your plan if you’ve reached the limits of your current account and need more